Monokuma: Other appearances

 Monokuma appears in the Japanese manga adaptation of the series, written and illustrated by Touya Hajime and published by Enterbrain, as well as the spin-off Killer Killer.
-Monokuma is briefly featured in the light novel series Danganronpa/Zero and Danganronpa Togami.
-A Japanese musical and series of stage plays based on the series, features Nobuyo Ōyama and TARAKO reprising their roles as Monokuma from the video game series.
+Monokuma is briefly featured in the light novel series Danganronpa/Zero and Danganronpa: Togami.
+A Japanese series of stage plays based on the series, features Nobuyo Ōyama and Tarako reprising their roles as Monokuma from the video game series.

 In the Japanese edition of Re-Logic action-adventure sandbox game Terraria, published by Spike Chunsoft, Monokuma is featured as an unlockable costume for the player character.

 In the Spike Chunsoft game Maid Paradise Mezase!
 Maid Number One!, Monokuma is featured in a minigame as a doll that can be held by one of the three titular maids.

 The 143rd episode of Weekly Toro Station features a crossover event with Danganronpa 2: Goodbye Despair, featuring Sony Japan mascots Toro and Kuro with the color scheme of Monokuma.

 In 2013, to promote the Seth MacFarlane film Ted in Japan, United International Pictures teamed up with Spike Chunsoft in a marketing campaign involving the title character and Monokuma.

-In a 2013 downloadable content to the Spike Chunsoft role-playing video games Mystery Chronicle: One Way Heroics and Conception II: Children of the Seven Stars, Monokuma is respectively featured as a playable character and the main antagonist.
+In a 2013 downloadable content to the Spike Chunsoft role-playing video games Mystery Chronicle: One Way Heroics and Conception II: Children of the Seven Stars, Monokuma is respectively featured as a playable character and a DLC enemy.

-In a 2014 crossover event of the Sega horror game, Chain Chronicle, Monokuma is included as a playable character alongside fellow Danganronpa Another Episode: Ultra Despair Girls characters Komaru Naegi, Toko Fukawa, Genocide Jack/Jill and Byakuya Togami, where their storylines in the event depict the group as they seek to return home to their original universe.
+In a 2014 crossover event of the Sega horror game, Chain Chronicle, Monokuma is included as a playable character alongside fellow Danganronpa Another Episode: Ultra Despair Girls characters Komaru Naegi, Toko Fukawa, Genocide Jack / Genocide Jill and Byakuya Togami, where their storylines in the event depict the group as they seek to return home to their original universe.

 In the 2014 Nitroplus visual novel Motto!
 SoniComi, a Monokuma and Monomi hoodie and pair of hand puppets are made available for Super Sonico in the in-game “Ouka Shop”.